01 of 04

 - Myth #2: Quarry Tile is Only Found in Commercial Buildings

 Many commercial buildings use quarry tile because it hides stains well and is very durable.
-But that doesn't mean that quarry tiles are limited to strictly functional, work-a-day spaces.
+That doesn't mean that quarry tiles are limited to strictly functional, work-a-day spaces.
 Many homeowners install them when they want to add a unique, warm feel to certain rooms in the home.
 While you may not find quarry tiles in the bedroom, you can often find them in a sunroom, entryway, or even a kitchen.

 - Myth #3: Quarry Tiles are Red